 Your membership will end on the last day of the month that we get your request to change your plan.
 For example, if we get your request on October 18, your coverage with our plan will end on October 31.
 Your new coverage will begin the first day of the next month (November 1, in this example).
 If you leave our plan, you can get information about your:

-- Medicare options in the table on Section D1, page 214. - Healthy Connections Medicaid services on Section D2 page 216.
+- Medicare options in the table in Section D1. - Healthy Connections Medicaid services in the table in Section D2.

 You can get more information about when you can end your membership by calling: